 From the beginning, as it is with any example of writing with images, there is a question of how the images are associated with the text.
 Here are a few notes on reading the opening pages.
 I have numbered the images.
 (Someone has also numbered them, in pencil, in the copy on the Internet Archive.)

 1. The opening “Advertissement” ends with an invocation of “the pervasive presence of the waters” and “the shadow cast over the text by the tall towers” (“l’ombre des hautes tours allongée sur le texte”).
-The facing page has the first photograph of a canal.
+It’s a remarkable opening trope for the opening book in the tradition of novels with images: it acknowledges, right at the start, that the images cast shadows over the book, over the writing itself.
+The facing page has a photograph of a canal, the first of several.
 In the distance is a chimney and its reflection, and a church tower.

 This conjunction sets up a reader for further concordances.
 Edwards notes that the tower belongs to the Beguine Convent, where the housemaid Barbe goes; but it’s not clear how much Rodenbach may have expected some of his readers to identify specific places in the pictures.
 Edwards also notes that readers are “encouraged” to search for localities once they’re named, and I think that’s true, but many are not shown, and some are shown but not identified.
 I prefer to say that the correlation of images and actual places is intentionally partial and unelaborated.
 (See Edwards, “The Photograph in Georges Rodenbach’s Bruges-la-Morte,” Journal of European Studies, 2000.)

-2. The second photograph is astonishing.
+2. The second photograph looks unremarkable, but is in fact astonishing.
 It is the same view, but taken from about fifteen feet in front of the position the photographer stood for the first picture.
 Notice there are three trees on the left in the first photograph; the second photo was apparently taken next to the nearest of those three trees.
-Note, too, that these photographs were taken many hours or days apart: in the first, a tree on the right bank casts a shadow to the left; in the second photograph, one of the trees on the left casts a shadow to the right.
+Note, too, that these photographs were taken many hours or days apart: in the first, trees on the right bank cast shadows to the left; in the second photograph, one of the trees on the left casts a shadow to the right.
 In choosing these two images, Rodenbach may well have been after a particular effect of concentration.
 Perhaps he liked the way the second photograph revisits the first, in a more intensive fashion.
-Or maybe he meant to point readers toward some specific differences: the changed reflection of that second chimney, which shows clearly in the second photograph.
+There’s a chance he meant to point readers toward some specific differences: the changed reflection of that second chimney, for example, which shows clearly in the second photograph.
 Whatever the sequence, and regardless of what he had his eye on, the pair is mesmerizing: the second photograph is given a vertical format and a full page, and it is placed opposite the first text in the book that proclaims the narrator’s intentions in walking the streets.
 “As evening approached, he liked to walk, looking for analogies to his grief in deserted canals and ecclesiastical districts” (“Mais il aimait cheminer aux approches du soir et chercher des analogies à son deuil dans de solitaires canaux et d’ecclésiastiques quartiers”).

 It’s an irresistible pairing: I think it’s even possible that Rodenbach hoped readers would turn back and forth, comparing the two images, as he himself may have done when he was choosing them.
 Because we’re not told exactly what Hugues hoped to find, the reader’s search is also inconclusive: just as Hugues did not know where or how the image of his dead wife would appear in or as Bruges, so we, as readers, do not know what, exactly, we are meant to be discovering in this slightly off-register pairing.

-3. The third image, turned 90° to the reader’s orientation (a choice that was conventional, but also registers the presence of the book itself, interrupting the fictive construction), comes opposite the passage in which Hugues describes his sanctum sanctorum, where he keeps the mementos of his dead wife. (“He felt that Her touch was everywhere in the intact, unchanging furnishings, sofas, divans, armchairs where she had sat and which preserved the shape, so to speak, of her body.”)
+3. The third image, turned 90° to the reader’s orientation (a choice that was conventional in publishing at the time, but also registers the presence of the book itself, interrupting the fictive construction), comes opposite a passage in which Hugues describes his sanctum sanctorum, where he keeps the mementos of his dead wife.
+“He felt that Her touch was everywhere,” Rodenbach writes, “in the intact, unchanging furnishings, sofas, divans, armchairs where she had sat and which preserved the shape, so to speak, of her body.”
 Against that description of an interior there’s this photograph of an outdoor scene, which we understand is the true form of his dead wife, even though—or precisely because—nothing in any one scene in Bruges can contain an exact representation of her.
-Edwards notes this is the first appearance of the beffroi, the belfry of Bruges, which appears 13 times in the 35 plates, and stands for the city as much as any one place of monument—an appropriate image for the page describing the mementos of Hugues’s wife.
+Edwards notes this is the first appearance of the beffroi, the belfry of Bruges, which appears 13 times in the 35 plates, and stands for the city as much as any one place or monument—an appropriate image for the page describing the mementos of Hugues’s wife.
 (Edwards even notes that most views show the tower’s two openings like eyes.)

 4. The next image is arranged at the opening of chapter 2, when Rodenbach is writing about Hugues’s daily life.
 At the bottom of the page before this spread, we read: “And how melancholy Bruges was, too, during those late afternoons! that was how he liked the town!”
 And then, on turning the page and seeing this photograph: “It was for that very melancholy that he had chosen it and gone to live there after the great disaster” of his wife’s death. (“C’est pour sa tristesse même qu’il l’avait choisie et y était venu vivre après le grand désastre.”)
 It is not likely Rodenbach chose that exact place for the page break, because every chapter begins the same distance down the page; but it is entirely likely he wanted this picture opposite that particular evocation of Bruges.